 You are expected to have read the textbook material and to be in class every time it meets.
-You may also be assigned out-of-class readings, and you may need to work on additional exercises outside scheduled class times.
+You may also be assigned textbook readings for each class which will cover material that we may not have time to discuss in class.
+Material in the assigned reading may appear on exams.
 You should expect to allow at least two out-of-class hours of preparation for every hour you spend in class.